davherrmann/raytracing/readme.md

 ### About

-This is a pure Go implementation (CPU-based) of [Raytracing in One Weekend](https://raytracing.github.io).
+This is a pure Go implementation (CPU-based) of [Raytracing in One Weekend](https://raytracing.github.io) with some additions:

+- live streaming the rendering to the browser and rendering to a canvas element
+- change camera angle and distance from the browser, immediately cancelling old renders
+- fetching random color palettes from colormind.io

 ### Run locally